Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Experimental Results

 We train a neural controller using the safety guarantees captured by our verified linear controller family.
-Table~\ref{tab: safe_training} demonstrates the effectiveness of our approach on overall network performance.
-First, although the LQR controller is verified to be safe, it can perform poorly when performance objectives are taken into account.
+Table~\ref{tab:safe_training} demonstrates the effectiveness of our approach on overall network performance.
+Although the LQR controller is verified to be safe, it can perform poorly when performance objectives are taken into account.
 However, using it as a shield for a performant neural controller can realize both performance and safety benefits.
-The comparison between the rewards of the different controllers is summarized in Table~\ref{tab: safe_training}.
-The table presents normalized performance characteristics of the shielded controller relative to the base PPO algorithm without augmentation of a safety planner and the LQR family that is implemented without performance objectives.
-Thus, numbers greater than one in the column labeled {\sf Shield/PPO} indicate that the controller trained in conjunction with the safety planner outperformed the PPO-only trained algorithm.
+The comparison between the rewards of the different controllers is summarized in Table~\ref{tab:safe_training}.
+The table presents the performance characteristics of the shielded controller relative to the base PPO algorithm without augmentation of a safety planner and the LQR family that is implemented without performance objectives.
+Numbers greater than one in the column labeled {\sf Shield/PPO} indicate that the controller trained in conjunction with the safety shield outperformed the PPO-only trained algorithm.
 A similar interpretation holds for the column labeled {\sf Shield/LQR}.
-While it is not surprising that controllers trained with both safety and performance (Shield) would outperform those that are only aware of safety (LQR), it is notable that the shielded controller has a higher performance reward than the PPO-trained controller on 19 of the 24 benchmarks.
-The last two columns indicate the number of safety violations encountered - PPO trained networks exhibited a non-negligible number of safety violations on every benchmark; since our verification algorithm was able to generate a provably safe shield for each benchmark, the safety-augmented controller exhibited no violation in any of the benchmarks.
+The Vio. in Training column indicates the number of safety violations encountered during training - PPO trained networks exhibited a non-negligible number of safety violations on every benchmark; since our verification algorithm was able to generate a provably safe shield for each benchmark, the safety-augmented controller exhibited no violation in any of the benchmarks.
+In the Perf. after Deploying column, while it is not surprising that controllers trained with both safety and performance (Shield) would outperform those that are only aware of safety (LQR), it is notable that the shielded controller has a higher performance reward than the PPO-trained controller on 19 of the 24 benchmarks.